In South America, the coronavirus will cut off travel to 2020′s top astronomical event

 If it sounds like an otherworldly experience, that’s because it’s sure to be.
-And it’s one that thousands have eagerly been preparing for leading up to a Dec.
+It’s one that thousands have eagerly been preparing for leading up to a Dec.
 14 total solar eclipse that will track across Chile and Argentina.

-But virtually none will be able to go, thanks to the ongoing coronavirus pandemic.
+But almost none will be able to go, thanks to the coronavirus pandemic.
 Both countries have sealed their borders to international tourism and show no signs of reversing that decision before the once-in-a-lifetime celestial spectacle.

 Even veteran eclipse chasers such as Jay Pasachoff, a professor of astronomy at Williams College, say this year’s eclipse is far from a routine venture for those even able to go.